Omerdica/School_District_Analysis/README.md

 ### Scores by school type
 By compamring Charter and District schools we can see that Charter schools have a much higher reading and math scores.
-When comparing their percentage thats where we see the biggest advantege over the District schools.
+When comparing their percentage thats where we see the biggest advantege in Charter schools over the District schools.

 ![Code1](Resources/updated_school_type.png)

 # Summary
+In this analysis we can see that by removing the ninth graders from the Thomas High School that it made some difference in the average reading scores, math scores and the percentage.
+However the change is very minimum when you compare it to other schools of this size.